Medication Administration Certification Training in Minneapolis

 Medication Administration in Community Settings is a course designed to teach unlicensed staff how to administer medications safely and accurately.
 Students attending this course serve populations which may include people who have developmental disabilities, mobility impairments, mental illness, traumatic brain injury, chemical dependency, and elderly populations.

-Our Medication Administration Course is always taught by a Registered Nurse along with a teaching assistant to help students that may need extra attention.
+Our Medication Administration Course is always taught by a Registered Nurse along.
 We know that our students will learn best with a range of different activities and modes of learning.
 Our course is designed to give each student the information and attention that they need to confidently administer medications and accurately document their administration.

 In this 7 hour course, students will participate in the following: